Green–Left Front: Domestic issues

 ZLF supports extending LGBTQ rights.
 In September 2023, they introduced a law to legalise same-sex civil unions to the National Assembly, while a year later, in September 2024, they proposed the creation of a LGBTQ centre in Belgrade.
-They have also focused on mental issues, such as proposing the improvement of education and social status of autistic people.
+They have also focused on mental issues, such as proposing the improvement of the education and social status of autistic people.
 They have proposed the creation of a national registry for people diagnosed with autism.
-ZLF has higlighted its anti-gambling positions.
+ZLF has highlighted its anti-gambling positions.
 It has criticised the establishment of the cooperation between the Ministry of Health and the Mozzart Foundation, a gambling company, called for a ban on using cash in gambling, supported increasing taxes on gambling, and proposed a ban on gambling advertisements.
+In May 2025, ZLF presented its anti-corruption programme.

 ZLF has pledged to stop exploitation and the destruction of the environment.
 They are also opposed to lithium mining and to the Rio Tinto project in Loznica.
+While opposition to the Rio Tinto Jadar lithium project is a core ZLF policy, the 2021–2022 environmental protests against the project were primarily led by Savo Manojlović and the centre-right movement Kreni-Promeni, with NDB (ZLF's predecessor) and Ecological Uprising participating as coalition partners rather than principal organisers.
 During the 2023 Vojvodina provincial election campaign, ZLF stated that they support further decentralisation, combating inequality, and preserving the environment in Vojvodina.

 Regarding Belgrade, they have criticised and opposed the privatisation of the public transportation.
 ZLF had also opposed the demolition of Hotel Jugoslavija and is opposed to the construction of Trump Tower Belgrade.

 ZLF opposed the erection of a monument and the establishment of a museum dedicated to World War II Axis collaborator, Draža Mihailović, which were unveiled in October 2023.
 They also oppose the introduction of mandatory military conscription.

 Regional issues

 ZLF condemned the Banjska attack that occurred in September 2023 in North Kosovo.
-Lazović said that ZLF would support establishing "a true atonomy for Serbs in Kosovo" (stvarnu autonomiju za Srbe na Kosovu) and that they also would party support the 2023 Ohrid Agreement.
-In August 2025, ZLF and Movement of Free Citizens were present at the 30 year commemoration of the Operation Storm that ended the Croatian War of Independence.
+Lazović said that ZLF would support establishing "a true autonomy for Serbs in Kosovo" (stvarnu autonomiju za Srbe na Kosovu) and that they would also partly support the 2023 Ohrid Agreement.
+In August 2025, ZLF and PSG were present at the 30 year commemoration of the Operation Storm that ended the Croatian War of Independence.